 The city shows its sporty side with the Munich Marathon in October.
-But of course, good food and drink are a must, because now, in Bavaria, game is traditionally served on the plate.
+Special exhibitions and the Long Night of Munich Museums are further highlights in October.

-The Munich Marathon leads its participants and visitors to the city's most beautiful squares and streets on October 10, 2021, before crossing the finish line in the legendary Olympic Stadium.
+The Munich Marathon leads its participants and visitors to the city's most beautiful squares and streets on October 8, 2023, before crossing the finish line in the legendary Olympic Stadium.
 But don't worry: Not every athlete has to manage the 42.2 kilometres past the Victory Gate, the Chinese Tower, Gasteig, the Opera House and the Viktualienmarkt!
 There are also competitions over 10 or 21 kilometres (half marathon).
-In order to realise the GMM 21, we are unable to offer the Marathon Relay, the Costume Run and the mini-marathon (children’s run).
-The online registration is open until 26 September 2021.
+Children and young people up to 14 years of age can demonstrate their skills in the children's run.
+A special event for families, colleagues and traditional costume clubs is the traditional costume run: Dressed in traditional costumes typical of the country, participants set off on an approximately 3.5-kilometer course through Munich's Olympic Park.
+And after the run, a Bavarian breakfast awaits the participants.
+The online registration is open until 27 September 2023.

 Autumn is the traditional season for game in Bavaria.
 In October the hunting season is in full swing, and many Bavarian restaurants adapt their menus accordingly.
 For example, deer is very popular, the meat is dark red and finely grained.
 Deer, on the other hand, has a slightly darker tone and stronger taste.
 As side dishes, red cabbage and potato or bread dumplings are often served.
 Those who prefer to cook their own venison can buy venison in delicatessen shops, from hunters or wild animal keepers.
 About 2300 and thus half of all German game enclosures are located in Bavaria according to the farmers' association.
 Hunting is necessary because there are hardly any free-living predators in this country that could regulate the animal population in a natural way.
 Only in Eastern Bavaria are lynxes and wolves still at home.
 In former times, hunting was a privilege reserved for the king in large parts of the country.
 Today you need a hunting license for it, i.e. a document that entitles the owner to hunt.